joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/18/business/media/tiktok-deal-agreements-us-investors.html

 **The U.S. Moves to End Gender-Related Care for Minors**\
-`Also, authorities search for a person of interest in Brown shooting.
+`Also, authorities search for a person of interest in the Brown shooting.
 Here’s the latest at the end of Thursday.`\
 https://nytimes.com/2025/12/18/briefing/trump-gender-related-treatments-brown-shooting-investigation.html

 **Ferrari is almost out of time — 2026 is 'now or never' for Hamilton and Leclerc**\